jonnor/ESC-CNN-microcontroller/braindump.md

 But still has a hyperparamter lambda that must be tuned.
 Evaluted on URBAN-SED, a Sound Event Detection dataset based on Urbansound8k.
 Said to apply generally to MIM problems.

+#### DenseNet

+dropout=0.0, depth=10, block=3, growth=12, pooling='avg' (45k parameters)
+seems to reach around 65% on validation during training.
+However is overfitting, large gap to train loss.

+Takes almost 10 minutes per epoch for 20k samples

+growth=10 makes val_acc drop to 25% !!
+dropout=0.5 makes drop to 50% val_acc, still overfitting ??
+growth=16 also seems to overfit after 1 epoch.
+50% val

+Probably this network is way to deep for our dataset.

+With depth=4, block=3 trains fast.
+1 min per epoch.
+But seems hard to get val_acc over 54%
+!! when depth=4, dropouts are not present?

+With depth=7,blocks=2,dropout=0.5 trains to 60% val_acc
+pooling='avg', dropout=0.5, growth=30, reduction=0.5
+trains to 62% val_acc with 0.0001 learning rate.
+Does not look to overfit, but still only did 55% on testset.
+A lot of misclassifications into children_playing

 #### Validation.